swiftlang/swift-org-website/_posts/2022-04-19-sswg-update.md

 layout: post
 published: true
 date: 2022-04-19 11:00:00
-title: SSWG Annual Update
+title: SSWG Annual Update 2021
 author: 0xTim
 ---

 Since the last update from the SSWG, the Swift on Server ecosystem has continued to grow and expand.

-To start, we are very happy to welcome three new members to the SSWG:
+To start, the SSWG are very happy to welcome three new members:

 Adam Fowler
 Fabian Fett (Apple)